mattzeunert/mattzeunert.github.io/_posts/2016-06-01-redux-mistakes.md

 That meant I had to pass both the `post` and the `users` list as props into my `<Post>` component.
 That data needed to be passed through at every level of the component tree, from `<TopPostsPage>` to `<PostsList>` to `<Post>`.

-That makes changes in the data a component requires tedious.
+That made changes in the data a component requires tedious.
 To add data to a component I had to go through all parent components and add the new data as props.

 ### What I should have done